 The first and most basic task of this book is to illuminate the ethical decision-making process.
 Chapter Two begins with some basic concepts for understanding the levels of deliberation at which ethical problems are addressed.
 This is followed by a model for analyzing and resolving these problems.
-The model is partly linear, involving a sequence of steps, and partly nonlinear, requiring a search for integration of several key elements, including moral rules, ethical principles, self-image, and the norms of the political community.
-It also combines reasoning, emotion, and beliefs.
-The model presented here is not simply a rationalist approach that focuses on principles, but includes as essential the affective dimensions of ethical decision making and conduct.
-The logic espoused is not a linear syllogistic calculus, but something more like the logic of aesthetics or the logic of rhetoric.
-Some readers seem to have missed this essential thrust in earlier editions of the book (Bruce, 1992; Cooper, 1992a; Harmon, 1995; Cooper, 1996).
+The model is partly linear, involving a sequence of steps, and partly nonlinear, requiring a search for the integration of several key elements, including moral rules, ethical principles, self-image, and the norms of the political community.
+It also combines reasoning, emotions, and beliefs.
+The model presented here is not simply rationalist and focused on principles but also includes, as essential, the affective dimensions of ethical decision making and conduct.
+The logic espoused is not a linear syllogistic calculus but something more like the logic of aesthetics or the logic of rhetoric.
+Some readers seem to have missed this essential thrust in earlier editions of the book (Bruce, 1992; Cooper, 1992a; Cooper, 1996; Harmon, 1995).
 This chapter concludes with a summary of the design approach that is developed through the remaining chapters.

 Chapter Three develops the social context within which the public administrator must work and discusses the problem of defining and maintaining the administrator's role in the diverse and relativistic environment of modern society.
 Without the guidance of a coherent tradition, the administrative role in modern societies is just one more set of obligations and interests that must be managed amid an array of other competing roles.
-One significant implication of this social context is the inescapably political nature of public administration.
+One significant outcome of this social context is the inescapably political nature of public administration today.

-Chapter Four addresses the dual nature of administrative responsibility in modern society: objective responsibility (in which one is held accountable by superiors, the public, and legislation) and subjective responsibility (in which one feels and believes oneself to be responsible).
+Chapter Four addresses the dual nature of administrative responsibility in modern society: administrators have both objective responsibility (in which one is held accountable by superiors, the public, and legislation) and subjective responsibility (in which one feels and believes oneself to be responsible).
 Conflict between these two forms of responsibility seems to be the most common form in which ethical dilemmas emerge.